What is it?

 -

 An invitation to an immersive and improvised musical experience using voice, body percussion and movement.
-Inspired by rhythmic practices from around the world: call and response singing, hand clapping games and circle singing traditions.
-Duration: 2 hours. -
+Inspired by rhythmic practices from around the world: call and response singing, clapping games and circle singing traditions. -

-A table with zines from the La Sènia Amagada project where visitors can browse, get informed and acquire materials.
-An open and playful space to discover the project up close. -
+A table with the fanzines of the La Sènia Amagada project where you can approach, browse, get information and acquire the materials.
+An open and playful space to get to know the project up close. -

-A mobile station for co-creation and express printing of zines for local or postal distribution, using appropriated materials for visual collages, handcrafted writing and other creative techniques.
-Also a demo of a free pagination and pre-print tool for zines, currently in development.
-Participants can join at any time, contributing or discussing content that will form part of a zine (or several) on key HLT2026 themes, under a copyleft licence and collective authorship.
-The initiative stems from the pliegos.net project, a GAC (Cooperativised Activity Group) of femProcomuns. -
+A mobile co-creation and express printing station for fanzines for local or postal distribution, using reappropriated materials for visual collages, handcrafted writing and other creative techniques.
+Also a demo of a free fanzine layout and pre-press tool, currently in development. -

 A workshop to imagine other possible ecosystems by weaving relationships between ourselves, machines and living ecosystems.
 A collective exploration of what the world could look like after the disappearance of commercial internet. -